MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 Next, Holly wants to configure the Helpdesk administrator role settings and notification settings in Azure AD.
 Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
 These emails can also include links to relevant tasks, such activating or renewing a role.
 In this task, Holly wants to update the notifications to ensure that self-approvals are tracked in real-time in a proactive manner.

 In the prior lab exercise involving the Global administrator role, Holly updated the role so that she had to approve any activation requests for the role.
 However, for the Helpdesk admin role, Holly is less concerned about eligible users abusing the role permissions given the more limited scope of the role as compared to the Global Admin role.
-Holly is trusting that Alex and Joni won't activate the role unless they're required to do so to respond to support requests.
-Therefore, Holly will only require that Alex and Joni provide a justification whenever they must activate the role.
+Holly trusts that Alex and Joni won't activate the role unless they're required to do so to respond to support requests.
+Therefore, Holly will only require that Alex and Joni provide justification whenever they must activate the role.
 Holly wants the role to be active for Alex and Joni for 15 days.
 This way, they won't be waiting for Holly to approve their activation requests, and they can simply provide justification and get started whenever they must take on this role.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the prior task.

 2. In your browser, you should still have the **Microsoft Entra admin center** open from the prior task.
 In the left-hand navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.

-4. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Azure AD roles**.
+3. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Azure AD roles**.

-5. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.
+4. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.

-6. In the **Adatum Corporation | Settings** window, select the **Helpdesk Administrator** role.  <br/>
+5. In the **Adatum Corporation | Settings** window, select the **Helpdesk Administrator** role.  <br/>

     **Tip:** If the roles are not displayed in alphabetical order, select the **Role** heading to sort them in ascending alphabetical order.
 This will make it easier to locate the Helpdesk administrator role.

-7. In the **Role setting details -  Helpdesk Administrator** window, scroll through the page and review the information for role activation, assignment, and notification.
+6. In the **Role setting details -  Helpdesk Administrator** window, scroll through the page and review the information for role activation, assignment, and notification.
 Then select **Edit** on the menu bar at the top of the page.

-8. In the **Edit role setting - Helpdesk Administrator** window, the **Activation** tab is displayed by default.
+7. In the **Edit role setting - Helpdesk Administrator** window, the **Activation** tab is displayed by default.
 In this tab, the slider for the **Activation maximum duration (hours)** setting is set to **8**.
 Holly wants to increase this to the maximum allowable time, which is **24** hours.
 You can either move the slider to the end of the line, or you can type **24** in the field next to the slider. <br/>

     **Note:** If you try to enter any value greater than 24, it will automatically reset to 24.

-9. Below the activation slider, set the **On activation, require** setting to **None**. <br/>
+8. Below the activation slider, set the **On activation, require** setting to **None**. <br/>

     **Note:** In the prior lab exercise, Holly required that Patti Fernandez sign in using Azure MFA when she requested activation of the Global admin role.
 In doing so, Holly verified the Azure MFA sign-in worked.
 However, for the purpose of the pilot project, Holly will not require verification using multi-factor authentication when activating the Helpdesk administrator role (and since you already tested this MFA feature in the prior lab exercise, there's no reason to take time in class to do it again).

-10. The screen then displays a group of three settings, each with a check box.
+9. The screen then displays a group of three settings, each with a check box.
 Verify that all three check boxes are blank.
 If any check box is selected by default, then un-check (clear) it now. <br/>

     **Note:** For the pilot project, Holly does not want the **Require justification on activation** check box selected.
 Holly knows that Alex and Joni will only activate the role when needed, so she doesn't require a justification from them to activate the role assignment (however, in the next step, Holly will require justification when they assign the role to themselves).
 Leaving the **Require approval to activate** setting unchecked will enable an eligible user to self-approve, or self-activate without requiring another user's approval.

-11. You're currently in the **Activation** tab.
+10. You're currently in the **Activation** tab.
 Select the **Assignment** tab that appears next to it.
 When this role is assigned to Alex or Joni, Holly wants the assignment to expire after 15 days.
 To implement this requirement, configure the following settings on this tab: <br/>

     - Uncheck (clear) the **Allow permanent active assignment** check box.
 Then select the **Expire active assignments after** field, and in the drop-down menu that appears, select **15 days**.

     - Verify the **Require justification on active assignment** check box is selected (if not, select it now).

-12. At the top of the window, select the **Notification** tab.
+11. At the top of the window, select the **Notification** tab.

-13. On the **Notification** tab, note the three activities that can trigger a notification being sent: **Send notifications when...**    <br/>
+12. On the **Notification** tab, note the three activities that can trigger a notification being sent: **Send notifications when...**    <br/>

     - members are assigned as eligible to this role
     - members are assigned as active to this role